Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 These cheesy Spinach and Ricotta Stuffed Shells are fresh, flavourful and ultra-creamy.
 So satisfying and delicious, they’re everything you could want in a cozy vegetarian option for your next pasta night!

-A comfort food classic, these saucy stuffed shells are absolutely packed with creamy ricotta, Parmesan and mozzarella, a rich marinara sauce, leafy greens and fresh herbs.
+A comfort food classic, these saucy stuffed shells are absolutely packed with creamy ricotta, Parmesan and mozzarella, a rich marinara sauce, fresh herbs and leafy greens.

 • 1 cup (240 g) ricotta